Who are lone workers in Ireland?

 Section 19 of the Safety, Health and Welfare at Work Act 2005

-(http://www.irishstatutebook.ie/eli/2005/act/10/section/19/enacted/en/html#sec19) requires an employer to undertake a risk assessment and this risk assessment shall determine whether or not an employee may work alone.
-Therefore, in general, an employer must assess whether an employee is at significantly higher risk when working alone.
+Section 19 of the Safety, Health and Welfare at Work Act 2005 requires an employer to undertake a risk assessment and the outcome of that assessment shall determine whether or not an employee may work alone.
+Employers must also take into account any industry specific laws for lone working.
+Therefore, in general, an employer must assess whether an employee is at significantly higher risk when working alone and write that into their lone worker policy document.

 Employer Responsibility for Lone Workers

 Employers have responsibility for the health, safety and welfare of all their employees.
-They have responsibilities for the health and safety of those affected by work activities, for example visitors to any premises under their control and any self-employed people they engage.
+They have responsibilities for the health and safety of those affected by work activities, for example visitors to any premises under their control and any self-employed or contract workers they engage.

-What control measures could be implemented to minimise the risk to lone workers?
+What control measures should be in the lone working policy and implemented to minimise the risk to lone workers?

-The risk assessment should prescribe control measures to be implemented in order to eliminate/minimise the identified risks.
+The risk assessment should prescribe control measures which will be implemented to eliminate/minimise the identified risks.
 Such control measures may include:

-- communication is very important: mobile phone, telephone or radio
+- communication with workers via mobile phone, telephone or radio

-- automatic warning devices, e.g. panic alarms, no movement alarms, automatic distress message systems, i.e. pre-recorded message sent if not actively cancelled by operative, etc.
+- panic alarms , no movement lone worker alarms, automatic distress message systems, i.e. pre-recorded message sent if not actively cancelled by operative, etc.

 - use of Personal Protective Equipment (PPE)